netsec-ethz/scion-tutorials/content/sigcomm/preparation.md

    * Enable `Use VPN` and select the installation type `Run SCION in a Vagrant virtual machine`.
    * Confirm by clicking `Create AS`.
 4. Download the generated tarfile, extract the `Vagrantfile` and start the VM by executing `vagrant up`.
+5. Using the SCIONLab Webapp, check the health status of your AS:
+   * Enter the virtual machine with `vagrant ssh`.
+   * Install SCIONLab's webapp with `sudo apt-get install scion-apps-webapp`.
+   * Start the daemon with `sudo systemctl start scion-webapp.service`.
+The SCIONLab Webapp should be running now under port 8000 of the virtual machine.
+   * In your host machine, outside of the virtual machine, open a browser and navigate to [http://localhost:8000/](http://localhost:8000/).
+Click on the health tab of the top bar.
+Every test should be green.
+If not, you can report the problem to us.
+Be sure to mention you will be part of the SIGCOMM Workshop when you [contact us](https://docs.scionlab.org/#contact).

 For further information please refer to the general tutorial [VM installation page](../install/vm.html).